 For Carvalho, the study’s results show how tropical ecosystems can bounce back after ecological catastrophes, but at the same time they demonstrate how slow the recovery process is.

-“It took around 6 years for life to return, and although the ecological catastrophe that humans are causing through deforestation is not of the same magnitude, it follows the same path,” she said.
+“It took around 6 million years for life to return, and although the ecological catastrophe that humans are causing through deforestation is not of the same magnitude, it follows the same path,” she said.
 “Life will definitely return, but will we be able to wait for it?”

 —Humberto Basilio (@humbertobasilio), Science Writer